 Important!
 If you do not check for matching records, the incoming document will be added to a new record in the textbase even if there is already a record containing the file with the same name.
-This box is cleared by default.
-Leave it unchecked if multiple documents coming from different sources can have the same file name (exclusive of path).
+Check for Matching Records is cleared by default.
+Leave it unchecked if multiple documents coming from different sources can have the same filename (exclusive of path).